hannahro15/Cattery-project/README.md

 * The user expects the website to run smoothly without error messages and the images to load without any issues.
     * I can confirm there are no error messages on the website, and the images load on all pages, even with a slight delay, on all pages of the website.

+I also tested it in my mobile to check everything was working properly as I found dev tools to sometimes differ in appearance to what it really was in the desktop or mobile.

 ## Lighthouse testing

 I have been testing through Google Lighthouse throughout my project and these are the final Lighthouse scores below.
 Please see in the 'Bugs' section below for issues that I had when running lighthouse.